Spotlight on the AJAX functions

 Introduction

-Since 2005 AJAX has been a popular choice for web developers.
-It can be used to good effect to get data from your server - be it initially when the page has just loaded or after the page has loaded (eg to facilitate periodic updates).
+be used to good effect to get data from your server - be it initially

 You might want to do this to make it easier to integrate with legacy or pre-existing server-based scripting.
 Or it could be an easier way to handle migration if that's what you're doing.

-The second case would be when you have a chart - perhaps a Line chart that you want to update with new data.
+An example use-case would be when you have a chart - perhaps a Line chart

 What you could do is simply refresh the page.
 This however might have other consequences that you'd rather not have to deal with.